 Defining your value proposition doesn’t have to be a complicated process.
 Advisors often make the mistake of viewing the value proposition as a sales pitch or elevator speech.
 It’s not.
 Your objective is to communicate your value to prospective clients.
 This is your opportunity to promote your unique offering to your target audience.
-In this post, we’ll help you understand how to create a compelling financial advisor value proposition that you can use across your sales and marketing materials.
+In this article, we’ll help you understand how to create a compelling financial advisor value proposition that you can use across your sales and marketing materials.

 Need marketing assistance?
 Good Life Companies provides comprehensive financial advisor marketing services, from branding and web design to SEO, social media marketing and more.
 Learn more.